ServiceStackApps/Chat-React/README.md

 ### Accessing State and Properties

 Each component has access to all properties assigned to it via its `this.props` collection.
-The  `Sidebar` uses this to generate a dynamic list of child `User` components for each currently subscribed user in `this.props.users`.
+The  `Sidebar` then uses `this.props.users` to generate a dynamic list of child `User` components for each currently subscribed user.

-In addition to properties, `Sidebar` maintains its own `hideExamples` state (invisible to other Components) which it uses to determine whether to show the **Example Commands** or not, as well as what appropriate **show** or **hide** action label to display.
+In addition to properties, `Sidebar` maintains its own `hideExamples` state (invisible to other components) which it uses to determine whether to show the **Example Commands** or not, as well as what appropriate **show** or **hide** action label to display.

 ### Modify State with Callbacks

-We can also see how children are able to modify its parent state via the `onClick={this.toggleExamples}` callback, invoking the Sidebar's `toggleExamples` method and modifying the `hideExamples` state with `this.setState()` which is the API used to modify a Components State and re-render its UI:
+The `Sidebar` example below also shows how children are able to modify its parent state via the `onClick={this.toggleExamples}` callback, invoking the Sidebar's `toggleExamples` method and modifying the `hideExamples` state with `this.setState()` - which is the API used to modify a Components State and re-render its UI:

 ```js
 var Sidebar = React.createClass({